AMORAP: A Landmark Project Boosting Misamis Occidental’s Global Tourism Appeal

 Sapang Dalaga is a 5th class municipality in the 1st district of Misamis Occidental province in Northern Mindanao, Philippines.
 It consists of 28 barangays with the following names: Bautista, Bitibut, Boundary, Caluya, Capundag, Casul, Dalumpinas, Dasa, Dioyo, Disoy, El Paraiso, Guinabot, Libertad, Locus, Macabibo, Manla, Masubong, Medallo, Agapito Yap Sr. (Napilan), Poblacion, Salimpuno, San Agustin, Sapang Ama, Sinaad, Sipac, Sixto Velez Sr., Upper Bautista, and Barangay Ventura.

-Sinacaban is a 5th class municipality in the 2nd district of Misamis Occidental province, in Northern Mindanao, Philippines.
+Sinacaban is a 5th-class municipality in the 2nd district of Misamis Occidental, Northern Mindanao, Philippines.
 It consists of 17 barangays with the following names: Cagay-anon, Camanse, Colupan Alto, Colupan Bajo, Dinas, Estrella, Katipunan, Libertad Alto, Libertad Bajo, Poblacion, San Isidro Alto, San Isidro Bajo, San Vicente, Señor, Sinonoc, San Lorenzo Ruiz (Sungan), and Barangay Tipan.

 Discover Tudela, Misamis Occidental | Municipality Overview